mikepfrank/GLaDOS/README.md

 While the system is running, any output that is sent to the system stderr stream is also appended to this file.
-This can be useful e.g. for seeing the call stack trace from a thread that has exited due to throwing an exception.
+This can be useful for debugging; e.g. for seeing the call stack trace from a thread that has exited due to throwing an exception.

 ### GladOS System Configuration File ([`glados-config.hjson`](glados-config.hjson "glados-config.hjson file"))

 This is the main configuration file for the GladOS system, in human-readable JSON format (see [hjson.github.io](https://hjson.github.io/)).
 If you would like to maintain a customized version of the config file in some other location, simply set the environment variable `GLADOS_PATH` to point to the directory where it is located before launching `glados-server.py`.
 If you want to keep around several alternative configuration files, simply set `GLADOS_CONFIG_FILENAME` to the name of the specific one that you want to use on a given invocation of the system.
 Alternatively, just set `GLADOS_CONFIG_PATH` to the full pathname (directory and file) of the config file you want to use.
 (If `GLADOS_CONFIG_PATH` is set, then `GLADOS_CONFIG_FILENAME` will be ignored.)

 ### Installation Notes ([`INSTALL-NOTES`](INSTALL-NOTES "INSTALL-NOTES file"))